Wire Antenna Geometry – Sloper, Flat-Top & Inverted-L

 - Inverted L (and its reversed variant)

-We examine how the vertical (V) and horizontal (H) portions of each layout contribute to radiation, how current distributes along the wire, and how these factors affect impedance transformation using either a 4:1 or 49:1 UNUN.
+We examine how the vertical (V) and horizontal (H) portions of each layout contribute to radiation, how current distributes along the wire, and how these factors affect impedance transformation using either a 4:1 or 49:1 UNUN (or an appropriate balun/choke where applicable).

 A half-wave dipole is resonant at ≈ 0.5λ and has a current maximum at the center and voltage maxima at the ends.
 A full-wave wire (1λ) may develop complex multi-lobe patterns and higher impedance at the feedpoint.
 End-fed antennas, often matched with a 49:1 or 64:1 UNUN, exhibit high voltages at the feedpoint and operate well when the total wire length is near half-wave, 1.5λ, or similar odd multiples.

 A sloper is a single wire descending diagonally, often from a tower or mast (high end) down to a support or stake (low end).
-It is typically fed at the high end.
+It can be fed at the high end (end-fed sloper) or center/offset-fed (sloping dipole/OCF).

-The diagonal orientation means the wire has both vertical and horizontal radiation components.
-The vertical projection favors low-angle DX radiation, while the horizontal adds mid-to-high angle radiation.
+The diagonal orientation yields both vertical and horizontal radiation components.
+The vertical projection favors low-angle DX radiation; the horizontal adds mid- to high-angle radiation.

 The flat-top wire is strung horizontally between two supports.
 This is a classic layout for resonant half-wave end-fed and center-fed antennas.

-The entire structure is horizontal, so horizontal polarization dominates.
-It is well-suited for NVIS and medium-distance contacts, less ideal for DX unless installed very high above ground.
+The structure is horizontal, so horizontal polarization dominates.
+It is well-suited for NVIS and medium-distance contacts; for DX, install it as high as practicable.

-Center-fed flat-tops (e.g., dipoles) have a current maximum at the center and voltage max at ends.
-End-fed flat-tops (EFHW) have current minimum at the feedpoint and voltage maximum, with high impedance.
+Center-fed flat-tops (dipoles) have a current maximum at the center and voltage maxima at the ends.
+End-fed flat-tops (EFHW) exhibit a current minimum and voltage maximum at the feedpoint, yielding high impedance.

-Inverted-L: The vertical segment contributes low-angle DX radiation.
-The horizontal segment contributes mid-angle radiation and modifies feed impedance.
+Inverted-L: The vertical segment contributes low-angle DX radiation; the horizontal segment adds mid-angle radiation and modifies feed impedance.

-Reversed variant: Vertical radiation is reduced.
-Ground loss increases if feedpoint is far from earth.
-Less favorable for DX due to less vertical component near the high-current region.
+Reversed variant: Vertical radiation is reduced; ground loss can increase if the feedpoint is far from earth or lacks a good return path.
+Often less favorable for DX due to less vertical component near the high-current region.

-Current maximum is always near the feedpoint.
-In a typical inverted-L, the vertical portion carries more current and is the primary radiator for DX.
-The horizontal portion is more reactive, shaping impedance and pattern.
+Current maximum is near the feedpoint.
+In a typical inverted-L, the vertical portion carries more current and is the primary radiator for DX; the horizontal portion is more reactive, shaping impedance and pattern.

 Summary Table